ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 2. The image is not inside a heading.
 3. The image has title text.

-Captions are assumed via the title text.
-Image captions must be plain text without the.
+Captions are assumed via the title text must be in plain text.
 Images with captions are also centred with the image on the website.

 #### Max image width